5 Gorgeous Plants You'll See in Everyone's Spring Container Gardens This Year

 Pansies and their smaller cousin, violas, are cool weather lovers and will fade and become leggy when it gets too warm.
 Fertilize lightly during the growing season—too much fertilizer will cause them to get leggy, but if they don't get a bit of feeding, they won't flower.

 You can plant pansies and violas together or with other cool-weather spring annuals.
-You can also pair them with perennials, such as coral bells (Heuchera) and creeping Jenny.
 In a mixed container, you can replace them with different plants later in the summer as they fade.

 • USDA Hardiness Zones: 6 to 10; usually planted as annuals